 Still have questions?
 Contact SJCC Cultural Arts Program Coordinator Lori Ceyhun or call 206-232-7115 ext.
 251.

 Director Aviva Kempner (THE LIFE AND TIMES OF HANK GREENBERG, SJFF 2000) tells the incredible true story of Sears & Roebuck owner and philanthropist Julius Rosenwald, a Jewish peddler’s son and unsung hero to African Americans in the segregated South.
-Educational screening for JCC Members, students w/ID and their parents and organizational/school partners only.
-Rec: Ages 8+
+Educational screening for SJCC members, students w/ID and their parents and organizational/school partners only.
+Recommended for ages 8+.

 SONG OF LAHORE

 A documentary film by Academy Award-winner Sharmeen Obaid-Chinoy and Seattle’s Andy Schocken (in attendance).
 Lahore was once a haven for a musical culture passed down for centuries to the beat of the tabla drum.
 Today, Islamization, ethnic divisions, war, and corruption have torn apart the cultural fabric of Pakistan.
 Followed by Q&A. Rated PG.

 Co-presented with TASVEER: Seattle South Asian Film Festival.

 Cooking Class & Film: IN SEARCH OF ISRAELI CUISINE

 Follow James Beard Award-winning chef Michael Solomonov on a cinematic and culinary tour of Israel’s vibrant food scene in this documentary by two-time Oscar nominee Director Roger Sherman.
 Join us before the film to cook and sample recipes from Solomonov’s ZAHAV Cookbook, winner of the 2016 James Beard Award for Best Cookbook.
 Signed cookbooks for sale online and at the event.
 Rated PG.